DaleMargel/Web-Survey/Approach.md

 Also on the radar is Web Assembly (WASM).
 This is low level code that can run on a web browser.
 It cannot directly interact with the user interface (yet), but will become more important over time.

-I use the term "cross-platform" to mean that the same code can be rendered native as well as on a web browser with little or no changes.
+I use the term "cross-platform" to mean that the same code can render native as well as on a web browser with little or no changes.
 Most of the languages below can render on a browser through javascript, but not in a cross-platform manner.

 | Product | Description |
 | ------- | ----------- |